JSBmanD/docs/pages/apps/mparticle-android-v5.md

 ---
 This documentation explains how to send **mParticle events to your Branch dashboard**.
 If you'd like to send Branch installs to your mParticle dashboard, please review the [Branch/mParticle Data Integration](/integrations/mparticle).

+[block:callout]
+{
+  "type": "info",
-!!! info "These instructions apply to the mParticle SDK version 5+ integration"
-    mParticle introduced a new attribution & deep linking API in v5 of their SDK (http://docs.mparticle.com/developers/sdk/android/getting-started/#upgrade-to-version-5-of-the-sdk), so please contact your Branch or mParticle Account Managers for more details, if you have mParticle SDK <v5 installed in your app.
+  "title": "These instructions apply to the mParticle SDK version 5+ integration", "body": "mParticle introduced a new attribution & deep linking API in v5 of their SDK (http://docs.mparticle.com/developers/sdk/android/getting-started/#upgrade-to-version-5-of-the-sdk), so please contact your Branch or mParticle Account Managers for more details, if you have mParticle SDK <v5 installed in your app."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Google Play Services version 17+"
+  "title": "Google Play Services version 17+",
-    A major Google Play Services change made in June 2019 has caused Branch's Android SDK (and various other cross-platform SDKs, e.g. Unity) to stop collecting Android AID.
+  "body": "A major Google Play Services change made in June 2019 has caused Branch's Android SDK (and various other cross-platform SDKs, e.g. Unity) to stop collecting Android AID."
+}
+[/block]

     To ensure Branch deep linking and attribution continue to work, you must follow Google's update instructions [here](https://developers.google.com/android/guides/releases#june_17_2019).